guhangnanam/Habit-Tracker/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Installation

+Program is built using the Flutter mobile development framework and is written in Dart.
+More details about Flutter and the installation process can be found here https://docs.flutter.dev/get-started/install.
+Download all files and launch program through a VM of your choice (compatible on IOS and Android).
+Suggested IDE is Android Studio as that is what this was coded in.

+##